Combine your drone technology a.s. with an engineering

 The many benefits of both the drone technology associate degree and the engineering technology bachelor degree include:

-- Top Accreditation: All of Cal U’s bachelor’s degree programs in applied engineering technology are accredited by ETAC of ABET; the Association of Technology, Management and Applied Engineering; or the Council for the Accreditation of Educator Preparation.
+- Top Accreditation: All of Cal U’s bachelor’s degree programs in applied engineering technology is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.

 - Superior Placement: Our degree programs have superior job placement rates in some of the most innovative technology and engineering fields.
 Businesses turn to Cal U because of our track record of preparing students for real-world opportunities.